NotestQ/VoskVoiceRecognitionAPI/README.md

 # Vosk Voice Recognition API
 Use Vosk's speech recognition models to give mod developers more language options and tools.

+## How to Build
+- Open the solution
+- Fix references if needed
+- Build the mod
+- Copy ALL contents of the bin/netstandard2.1 folder into your game, except the .json.

 # ATTRIBUTIONS

 This software uses [Vosk](https://alphacephei.com/vosk/).